ekaneff/dwa_assignmentOne/setup.md

 ```
 This will prompt you for your password that you set up during installation.
 If you are happy with your password, you can enter 'N' when asked to change it.
 You can then answer with 'Y' for the rest of the questions prompted.

+>Note: If you were not prompted to create a password during installation, don't panic.
+After running the secure installation command, if a password was not set up previously, you will be asked if you want to set one now.
+Simply answer yes and enter the password you would like to use.

 To enter the MariaDB client, you can enter the command:

 ```shell